OpenIdentityPlatform/OpenDJ/opends/ext/svnkit/README.txt

 direct repository access as well as support for all high level Subversion operation that are available with the command line Subversion client.

-This version of SVNKit supports all major Subversion 1.7.6 features.
+This version of SVNKit supports all major Subversion 1.8 features.

-This version of SVNKit supports both new (1.7, sqlite db) and old (1.6 and older) working copy formats as well as all versions of Subversion repositories since 1.0.
+This version of SVNKit supports 1.8 and 1.6 working copy formats; 1.7 working copies need to be upgraded to 1.8 format.

 4. RESOURCES